teemukostamo/text-analyzer/README.md

 ### Deploying straight to Heroku

-- To create a production build and deploy the application to Heroku, set up a Heroku remote for the repository, run `heroku config:set PORT=5000` to set the PORT varible, and run `npm run deploy:full`.
+To create a production build and deploy the application to Heroku, set up a Heroku remote for the repository, run `heroku config:set PORT=5000` to set the PORT varible, and run `npm run deploy:full`.

+### Deploy using CircleCI

+To deploy using CircleCI:

+- Set up the project on your Github-connected CircleCI account.
+- Head over to your CircleCI dashboard and click Settings for your project.
+- Click Environment Variables on the left sidebar
+- Create two variables named `HEROKU_APP_NAME` (the name of your Heroku app) and `HEROKU_API_KEY` (found under the Account tab of your Heroku account under Account Settings).

 ## Licensing